This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 You’re sure to be able to find the perfect fit for your pup!

 Rope-style chew toys are a good bet, especially from a durability point of view.

 Their fibrous material is tested and proven to be strong enough to withstand vigorous chewing, while also being incredibly good for cleaning your dogs teeth.

 And, good news for busy owners, they’re incredibly easy to wash which is important because many dog toys end up extremely smelly after days or more of being subjected to dog slobber and being thrown around outside.

-Look out for cotton rope toys that are almost always exceptionally thick, with a huge number of threads, hinting at their tough durability.
+Look out for cotton rope toys that are almost always exceptionally thick, with dense threads, hinting that they might be indestructible doy toys, or come pretty close.

 If you’re worrying about your Lab swallowing a few loose threads, don’t lose sleep over it as they will easily ‘pass through’ if swallowed.